 Boredom is well-recognized as a trigger for cravings.
-Unfortunately, it can be a challenge to fill your days in the early stages of recovery.
+Unfortunately, filling your days in the early stages of recovery can be a challenge.
 Once drugs and alcohol are no longer at the center of your life, you need to find new ways to occupy your time.

 1. Be Creative

 Expressing yourself creatively can provide a way to process your feelings about past trauma and the challenges you are facing in recovery.
 Creative self-expression may include:

 - Sewing, knitting, or crocheting

 - Singing or playing an instrument

 When you’re engaged in a creative pursuit, remember that it’s the process that’s important.
 Resist the urge to compare your work to others.
 Your recovery journey is one-of-a-kind.

 Experts recommend that most Americans get a minimum of 30 to 60 minutes of aerobic exercise three or four days per week, with two or three days of additional weight-bearing resistance exercises.
 Exercise plays a vital role in recovery by releasing endorphins that boost your mood and reduce your cravings.